ShashwatPanwar/FacialRec/README.md

 **Support Status: None available**

 ## Introduction
-**Welcome to Facial Recognition by Sarhad Salam and Alex Bogdan**
+**Welcome to Facial Recognition by Sarhad Salam, Alex Bogdan and Shashwat Panwar**

-The application is being developed by Sarhad Salam and Alex Bogdan.
+The application is being developed by Sarhad Salam, Alex Bogdan and Shashwat Panwar.
 Presently we are using Java version "1.8.0_101" and opencv 3.10.

 Note: You do not need the .idea folder or CandyAI.iml as that is just IntellijIDE generated folder for developer support (as both os us use intellij, global settings help).g